-Wherever the Indian tribes from the subcontinent have made a home for themselves in the diaspora, as in South Africa, it is known as a brinjal, and in Europe an aubergine.
+Wherever the Indian tribes from the subcontinent have made a home for themselves in the diaspora, like South Africa it is known as a brinjal; and in Europe an aubergine.
 An eggplant by any other name would taste just as sweet.

-Chopping the onions might seem obvious but there is an art to doing it quickly and efficiently so the sulphurous-acid vapours don't burn your eyes.
+Chopping the onions might seem obvious but there is an art to doing it quickly and efficiently so the sulphurous-acid vapours don't burn the eyes.

 A tomato a day keeps the urologist at bay.
-Dinkum, men who eat them daily have half the rate of the most nasty and prevalent tumours of the prostate.
-It all has to do with a phytochemical called a lycopene; the suggestion is that when cooked it is more readily absorbed in the intestine, especially with a little extra-fat.
+Dinkum, men who eat them daily have half the rate of the most nasty and prevalent tumours of the prostate gland.
+It all has to do with a phytonutrient called a lycopene; the suggestion is that when cooked it is more readily absorbed in the intestine, especially with a little extra-fat.

-It belongs to a group of phytochemicals called carotenoids that are antioxidants, protecting us from the dangerous effect of free-radicals.
-It is best enjoyed from pink and red foods like tomatoes, watermelon and papaya, rather than from supplements[1].
+It belongs to a group of phytonutrients called carotenoids that are antioxidants, protecting us against the dangerous effects of free-radicals.
+It is best enjoyed in pink and red foods like tomatoes and watermelons; and papaya too, rather than from supplements[1].

-There is plenty of research showing that those who do not get adequate lycopene from their food are more prone to a host of serious diseases like macular-degeneration and Lou Gehrig's disease too but larger studies are needed to prove it conclusively.
+There is plenty of research showing that those who do not get adequate lycopene from their food are more prone to a host of serious conditions like macular-degeneration and Lou Gehrig's disease too; but larger studies are needed to prove that conclusively.

-In short eat more tomatoes, the richest-source; they partner so well with cooking eggplant.
+In short eat more tomatoes, the richest-source; they partner so well with eggplant.

 How to cook eggplant is a simple, basic ratatouille recipe.
 It is one small part of getting your cholesterol in shape by normal means without the use of statins.